LightMesh/ruby-style-guide/README.md

   the relevant code.
 * The annotation keyword is followed by a colon and a space, then a note describing the problem.
+* Include your initials and the date of your annotation so that if someone comes back to it later they ask you or can detect stale annotations more easily.
 * If multiple lines are required to describe the problem, subsequent lines should be indented two spaces after the `#`.

     ```Ruby
     def bar
-      # FIXME: This has crashed occasionally since v3.2.1.
-It may
+      # FIXME: (xz 2012-04) This has crashed occasionally since v3.2.1.
+It
-      #   be related to the BarBazUtil upgrade.
+      #   may be related to the BarBazUtil upgrade.
       baz(:quux)
     end
     ```